 Light corn syrup that you’ll find at the grocery store isn’t the evil high-fructose corn syrup much reviled in processed foods.
 This is simply a liquefied cane sugar that’s pure glucose.
 It’s completely neutral in taste which makes it great for candy making, or when you have very strong competing flavors in the mix.

 Honey does have some beneficial properties, but that doesn’t mean you have to eat it.
-In fact, it may be better not to.
+In fact, it may be better to pass on the honeybee honey.
 You can reach for any number of other plant-based superfoods instead.

 Honey has more antioxidants than cane sugar, but it’s still incredibly high in glucose, which is particularly detrimental to diabetics.